swiftlang/swift-foundation/Proposals/0023-progress-manager.md

     ///   where both the value and summary types are `Duration`.
     /// - Returns: An `Duraton` summary value for the specified property. public func summary<P: ProgressManager.Property>(of property: P.Type) -> Duration where P.Value == Duration, P.Summary == Duration

-    /// Returns the total file count across the progress subtree.
-    ///
-    /// This includes the total file count of `ProgressManager`s that are finished.
-    ///
-    /// - Parameter property: The `TotalFileCount` property type.
-    /// - Returns: The sum of all total file counts across the entire progress subtree. public func summary(of property: ProgressManager.Properties.TotalFileCount.Type) -> Int

-    /// Returns the completed file count across the progress subtree.
-    ///
-    /// This includes the completed file count of `ProgressManager`s that are finished.
-    ///
-    /// - Parameter property: The `CompletedFileCount` property type.
-    /// - Returns: The sum of all completed file counts across the entire progress subtree. public func summary(of property: ProgressManager.Properties.CompletedFileCount.Type) -> Int

-    /// Returns the total byte count across the progress subtree.
-    ///
-    /// This includes the total byte count of `ProgressManager`s that are finished.
-    ///
-    /// - Parameter property: The `TotalByteCount` property type.
-    /// - Returns: The sum of all total byte counts across the entire progress subtree, in bytes. public func summary(of property: ProgressManager.Properties.TotalByteCount.Type) -> UInt64

-    /// Returns the completed byte count across the progress subtree.
-    ///
-    /// This includes the completed byte count of `ProgressManager`s that are finished.
-    ///
-    /// - Parameter property: The `CompletedByteCount` property type.
-    /// - Returns: The sum of all completed byte counts across the entire progress subtree, in bytes. public func summary(of property: ProgressManager.Properties.CompletedByteCount.Type) -> UInt64

-    /// Returns the average throughput across the progress subtree.
-    ///
-    /// This includes the throughput of `ProgressManager`s that are finished.
-    ///
-    /// - Parameter property: The `Throughput` property type.
-    /// - Returns: An array of throughput across the entire progress subtree, in bytes per second. public func summary(of property: ProgressManager.Properties.Throughput.Type) -> [UInt64]

-    /// Returns the maximum estimated time remaining for completion across the progress subtree.
-    ///
-    /// This does not include the estimated time remaining of `ProgressManager`s that are finished.
-    ///
-    /// - Parameter property: The `EstimatedTimeRemaining` property type.
-    /// - Returns: The estimated duration until completion for the entire progress subtree. public func summary(of property: ProgressManager.Properties.EstimatedTimeRemaining.Type) -> Duration }
+}
 ```